 It has also been welcomed by families with young kids, as well as older people who love technology.
 It has crossed age, gender, income and demographic boundaries.

-This past few days has seen people who normally hide behind computer screens, alone at home, willingly go outside in the sunshine and exercise.
+This past few days has seen people who usually hide behind computer screens, alone at home, willingly go outside in the sunshine and exercise.
 It has done more in the past few days to encourage people to exercise than all public health campaigns from the past decade.

 The game has created a sense of community amongst players.
 Lures set in residential locations have brought together people who live near each other but who have never before met.
 They stand around and chat while they are waiting, which has led to connections, meetups and a new sense of community.

 Kids on the autism scale who struggle to communicate have been warmly welcomed as peers and equals by others playing the game.
 I watched one little boy on the weekend excitedly share what he had found with adults and teenage boys at a Pokéstop.
 They were actively listening (not in a patronising way, but with genuine interest).
-His parents were stunned as this little boy doesn’t normally interact with strangers and by the end of the interaction this kid looked like he had grown about a foot taller with confidence.
+His parents were stunned as this little boy doesn’t usually interact with strangers and by the end of the interaction this kid looked like he had grown about a foot taller with confidence.

 Pokémon Go has created the opportunity for shared family outings, with mum, dad and the kids all exploring together, and communicating in more than grunts.